-The photographers have to agree to the use of their material on the Outdooractive platform and all output channels.
+The photographers have to agree to the use of their material on the Outdooractive platform with all output channels.
 All images have to be attributed in the manner specified by the author.
-This means that their names have to be indicated in the field “author”, if they didn’t renounce or even forbid attribution.
+This means that their names have to be indicated in the box “photographer”, if they didn’t renounce or even forbid attribution.

 Images from a free database (e.g. commons.wikimedia.org) can be used on the platform, under the condition that you follow the license terms.
 Usually, you have to refer to the author of an image and the respective license.

 There are many different types of rights of use.
 In order not to lose the overview, images usually carry a license.